 This plan comprises a variety of private health plans, most often HMO’s (Health Maintenance Organization) and PPO’s (Preferred Provider Organization.)
 Every plan must cover all the same benefits that traditional Medicare covers.
 With a list of plans, they can charge different co-payments, co-insurance, deductibles and max out of pockets depending on the plan and carrier.

-Since these type of plans work has HMO’s & PPO’s there are networks of hospitals and doctors.
+Since these type of plans work as HMO’s & PPO’s, there are networks of hospitals and doctors.
 Many of the insurance companies that offer these plans charge a monthly premium in addition to the Part B premium.

 Medicare Advantage Plans